Last updated: Tuesday 7th July 2020

 There are a lot of considerations in relation to offering online counselling and therapy, and this will involve some changes to our usual ways of working.
-Because the therapist, the client or both might be self-isolating in their own homes, if you decide to access this service, you will be agreeing to some changes to our confidentiality arrangements:
+If you decide to use this service, you will be agreeing to some changes to our confidentiality arrangements:

 - We will use a video-conferencing service to provide the link.
-We are recommending ‘Zoom’, a service which is used by a lot of therapists, because it doesn’t require you to create an account – we send you a link to a ‘meeting’ and you can join us online.
-Zoom also uses SSL and AES (end-to-end) encryption to provide a high level of security.
+We are recommending ‘Zoom’, a service which is used by a lot of therapists, because it doesn’t require you to create an account – we send you a link to a secure and private ‘meeting’ and you can join us online.
+Zoom communications are established using 256-bit TLS encryption and all shared content is encrypted.

 - Your therapist will use their own computer in their own home.
 We ask therapists to ensure that their computers are encrypted and free from viruses, and that they are able to call you from a private room where your meeting cannot be overheard.